Genez-io/genezio-landing-page/new-landing/src/posts/future-of-content-brief-not-writer.md

 ![The Future of Content Isn't AI vs. Humans](/images/future-of-content-brief-not-writer.webp)

 We onboard dozens of brands at Genezio every quarter.
-And there's one conversation I keep having \- with CMOs, with agency leads, with content teams of every size.
+And there's one conversation I keep having \- with CMOs, with {{< external-link link="https://genezio.com/agencies/" >}}agency leads{{< /external-link >}}, with content teams of every size.
 It always starts the same way: "Should we use AI to write our content, or keep it human?"

 That's the wrong question.
 And the sooner we stop asking it, the better.